 Having money set aside to cover unexpected expenses is an important part of maintaining your financial stability.

 Kantrowitz not only advised grads to squirrel away money whenever they can but, he also suggested that they search out other opportunities to save money.
 For one thing, new grads should try to tackle student loan payments based on the loans with the highest interest rates whenever they can, says Kantrowitz.

 “There are no prepayment penalties on student loans, and accelerating repayment of the highest-rate loan will save you the most money,” he said.
 “Be sure to include a letter with the extra payment to specify which loan (give the loan id number) and that it should be treated as an extra payment and not an early payment of the next installment.”

 Kantrowitz suggests signing up for “auto-debit” where the monthly loan payment is automatically transferred to your lender.
-You’re less likely to miss a payment and many lenders will give you a .25 percent or .50 percent point reduction in interest rates as an incentive to sign up.
+You’re less likely to miss a payment and many lenders will give you a .25% or .50% point reduction in interest rates as an incentive to sign up.

 And when tax season rolls around don’t forget to claim any student loan interest you’ve paid in the last year.

 “There’s a pernicious rumor floating around that the deduction was canceled by the tax act, but it was not repealed and still exists,” Kantrowitz said.
 “The deduction is an above-the-line exclusion from income for up to $2,500 in interest paid on federal and private student loans.
 You can claim it even if you choose the standard deduction.”